ARTICLE CATEGORIES

 Indigenous Sourcing of Essential Oils

-In my opinion, the most important factor is whether or not the oils are indigenously sourced and ‘organic in nature.’
+In my opinion, one of the most important factors is whether or not the oils are indigenously sourced and “organic in nature.”
 Meaning, they are harvested where God planted them, which is why they are referred to as “native” plants.
-One reason why is because “organic” is not a guarantee of purity (more on that below).
-The other reason, and even more important, is because non-native plants pale in comparison to native plants when it come to nutrition and chemical constituents.
+One reason why is because “organic” is not a guarantee of purity.
+More on that below.
+The other reason, and even more important, is that non-native plants can pale in comparison to native plants when it comes to nutrition and chemical constituents.
 This is something important to consider when deciding where to buy essential oils.

-My father-in-law is a retired PhD agriscientist and spent his career evaluating the chemical compounds in plants.
+My father-in-law is a retired PhD agriscientist who spent his career evaluating chemical compounds in plants.
 He told me that native plants always have a better nutritional profile because the soil is naturally designed to feed indigenous plants with what they need most.
-For example, we live in Atlanta, GA where the growing season lasts nearly 10 months out of the year.
-It’s warm enough to sustain a fig tree in our backyard, but the taste and vitamin and mineral content of our fig is nothing what it should (and could) be if that same tree were grown in Israel where figs are native.
-Same for the pineapple, limes and lemons that grow in pots on our deck.
+For example, we live in Atlanta, GA, where the growing season lasts nearly 10 months of the year.
+It’s warm enough to sustain a fig tree in our backyard, but the taste and vitamin and mineral content of our fig is nothing like what it should and could be if that same tree were grown in Israel, where figs are native.
+The same goes for the pineapple, limes, and lemons that grow in pots on our deck.

 Additionally, there are some other important differences between indigenous and non-indigenous plants when deciding where to buy essential oils: